neo4j-field/gsummit2023/README.md

-# Graph Summit 2023 EMEA - Workshop Digital Twin
+# Graph Summit 2023 EMEA - Workshop Digital Twin (work in progress!)

 This repository contains the workshop material used during the **Graph Summit 2023 Workshops**.
 All code, data, dashboards, Bloom perspectives and slides are available for dowload.